sethkor/connect-backup/README.md

 ````
 # What about Queues?
-Currently there is no API call to describe or create queues.
-When the API becomes available, Ill add it.
+Currently, there is no API call to describe or create queues.
+When the API becomes available, I'll add it.

 # To Do
 - [ ] Restoration
-- [ ] Lambda deployment via AWS SAM
+- [X] Lambda deployment via AWS SAM